On the diagonal of quartic hypersurfaces and $(2,3)$-complete intersection $n$-folds: The very general complete intersection

 \begin{theorem} Let $k$ be an algebraically closed field of characteristic zero and transcendence degree $\geq 1$ over the prime field.
 Let $n$ and $d$ be positive integers.
 Assume that a very general degree $d$ hypersurface $H$ in $\bb P^{n+1}_k$ does not admit a decomposition of the diagonal and satisfies $\essdim H=\dim H$.
 Then a very general complete intersection of bidegree $(2,d)$ in $\bb P^{n+3}_k$ does not admit a decomposition of the diagonal. \end{theorem}

 In order to prove the theorem, we begin by defining a family which will allow us to carry out a specialization argument.
-The definition is inspired by the double cone construction of \cite[Section 5, (5.3)]{LangeSchreieder2024} and the degeneration given in \cite[Proof of Thm.
+The definition is inspired by the double cone construction of Lange--Schreieder \cite[Sec.
+5, (5.3)]{LangeSchreieder2024}, which in turn is inspired by a construction of Moe in toric geometry \cite{Moe2023}, and the degeneration given in \cite[Proof of Thm.
 7.5]{NicaiseOttem2022}.
 To be more precise, Nicaise--Ottem study a family of the form $tp_1-zw=0=p_2$ and the double cone construction refers to a special choice of $p_2$. \begin{definition} Let $k_0$ be an algebraically closed field of characteristic zero and

 \begin{enumerate} \item Let $2\leq n$, $3\leq d\leq n+1$ and

 be a very general hypersurface of degree $d$.
 Let

 with $f\in k_0[x_0,\dots,x_{n+1}]$ and $c_1,f_1\in k_0[x_0,\dots,x_{n+3}]$ general polynomials of degree